 If your customer service reps are struggling to keep up with ticket demands and constantly complaining about their work, that is a huge warning sign for your business.

-Knowledge-centered support (KCS) can take the load off your support team.
+Knowledge-centered service (KCS) can take the load off your support team.
 Here are 10 benefits of using a KCS tool:

 Reason #1 -- Knowledge service support is your fire hose.